jdmejiav/jdmejiav/README.md

 # Welcome to my Github's profile

-currendtly i'm a computer science student at EAFIT university
+currently i'm a computer science student at EAFIT university